 Explanation:

-Platypus is a primitive mammal which shows many characters of their reptilian descent, such as ovaparity.
+Platypus is a primitive mammal which shows many characteristics of their reptilian descent, such as ovaparity.
 This means that these lay eggs.
-Rest all three animals,i.e., flying fox, elephant and whale are viviparous mammals and giving birth to young ones.
+Rest all three animals,i.e., flying fox, elephant, and whale, are viviparous mammals and give birth to young ones.

 Question:10